iejr/Install-Multiple-OS-From-USB-HDD/README.md

 This partitions is used to storage the OS files.
 The space is up to you and the total space of the disk.
 You could use all space left.
 For me, however, I have a 160GB disk.
 And I part 90GB for this partition.
 Because I want some extra space so that the disk can be used as a normal usb HDD.
 Thus, the last 60GB is a normal NTFS partition to storage some other files in my life.
 ![Alt test](https://github.com/iejr/Install-OS-From-USB-HDD/blob/master/src/image/7-ExtendPartition.png)

-All Preparations are done.
+All preparations are done.
 In the following step we assume these steps have been finished.

 #### 4. Boot Windows 7/8/10 Installation
 Booting into windows installations is easy.
 Just put the installations files in a new partition and add a new entry to the menu.lst.
 Let's take windows 10 as an example(Win7 and Win8 are the same).
 Here is the process: